 - For cash and SNAP, if the employer later returns Form 266, recalculate the overpayment based on the additional information and send Change of Overpayment Information (Form 2404C) to the Bureau of Collections.
 If not already sent, copy the reverse Form 266/1442, enter PAL Code C, and submit to TPL.

-- If no earnings are currently being budgeted and no current employment was discovered, question the client and run a Wage Verification File Inquiry (AWVS) to determine if UI benefits are being received.
-If the client is not receiving UI benefits determine potential eligibility for UI and refer the client to apply for UI benefits, if appropriate (see PM 09-03-01-g).
+- If no earnings are currently being budgeted and no current employment was discovered, question the customer and run a Wage Verification File Inquiry (AWVS) to determine if UI benefits are being received.
+If the customer is not receiving UI benefits determine potential eligibility for UI and refer the customer to apply for UI benefits, if appropriate (see PM 09-03-01-g).

 For cash and SNAP, budget appropriately and determine any overpayment.
-Report the overpayment and notify the client (see PM 23-04-00).
+Report the overpayment and notify the customer (see PM 23-04-00).

 - If participating, review SNAP eligibility to determine effect of any action taken on the TANF Case.

-- Enter the letter C in Item 52 of Form 552 to remove the case from the PAL.
+- Enter the letter C in Item 52 to remove the case from the PAL.